 - Will you get the same amount as mentioned in the balance sheet if you sell off the fixed asset?

 NWC simply means very high dependability on the accounts payables i.e. creditors or suppliers.
 This means if they withdraw their support, you will have to wind up the business.
 Do they have sufficient reason to withdraw?
-YES, because this much of balance of current liabilities must have been accumulated by not paying the accounts payable on time.
-Obviously, if a supplier is not paid on time, he would not wish to continue with those buyers.
+YES, because this much of the balance of current liabilities must have been accumulated by not paying the accounts payable on time.
+Obviously, if there is no timely payment to a supplier, he would not wish to continue with those buyers.
 He will find all the possibilities of breaking the relationship.

-Exceptions to above can be companies who sell goods on cash but get credit while purchasing the goods and their inventory turnover is also high.
-Such companies will always have negative working capital with no harm to their operating cycle.
+Exceptions to the above can be companies who sell goods on cash but get credit while purchasing the goods and their inventory turnover is also high.
+Such companies will always have NeWC with no harm to their operating cycle.

 NeWC defies the Principles of Financial Management

-There is a general discipline of financial management that long-term assets should be financed by long term sources of funds and short-term assets with short-term sources.
+There is a general discipline of financial management that long-term assets should be financed by long-term sources of funds and short-term assets with short-term sources.
 It is still tolerable to fund short-term assets with long-term sources but vice versa is not at all desirable for a business.
-Based on the established principle of funds management also, negative working capital is not desirable.
+Based on the established principle of funds management also, NeWC is not desirable.

 Advantages and Disadvantages of Negative Working Capital (NeWC)

-There may be some advantage and many disadvantages of having NeWC.
-Advantage of negative working capital may be of saving in cost of short-term funds.
+There may be some advantages and many disadvantages of having NeWC.
+The advantage of negative working capital may be of saving in cost of short-term funds.
 It is believed that there is no explicit cost of trade credit.
 We will not talk about the implicit costs of trade credit here.
-Disadvantages of Negative Working Capital includes the high risk of bankruptcy, lost trade discounts, lower creditability in banks, potential risk of winding up an application by creditors, bad supplier relationships etc. There may be a host of other disadvantages.
-We will cover them in detail in the article Disadvantages of Negative Working Capital.
+Disadvantages of Negative Working Capital include the high risk of bankruptcy, lost trade discounts, lower creditability in banks, potential risk of winding up an application by creditors, bad supplier relationships, etc. There may be a host of other disadvantages.